JudeanPF/judeanpf.github.io/_posts/2015-03-27-Thank-You-Rosanne!.md

 ![Rosanne](http://www.israellycool.com/wordpress/wp-content/uploads/Roseanne_Barr.jpg)

 You recently took this battle off twitter with a special guest post on the pro-Israel blog *[Israellycool.com](www.israellycool.com)*.
-In *[In Praise Of Israeli Democracy](http://www.israellycool.com/2015/03/25/special-guest-post-roseanne-barr-in-praise-of-israeli-democracy/)* you write not only a vigorgous defence of the State of Israel, but of Democracy in general and begin with:
+In *[In Praise Of Israeli Democracy](http://www.israellycool.com/2015/03/25/special-guest-post-roseanne-barr-in-praise-of-israeli-democracy/)* you write not only a vigorous defense of the State of Israel, but of Democracy in general and begin with:

 >Israel right now, in my opinion has the most vibrant democracy in the world, and feel free to correct me (minus hate speech) if you feel I am wrong.